 Notes and commentary on the advance of Gender Mainstreaming in Canada

 With the Prime Minister receiving a prize highlighting his "unparalleled commitment ... to demystify the realities of lesbian, gay, bisexual and transgender (LGBT) individuals for the general public across Quebec and Canada,” and with the announcement of his government's intentions to change the Criminal Code and the Human Rights Act on matters related to "gender identity," another religion and public policy issue recently emerged onto centre stage in Canada.
 Mr Trudeau's government moved swiftly, as it did on euthanasia.
+(Quebec, as usual, was a step ahead, however, and determined not merely to "demystify" but to declare war.)
 Demystification meant brushing aside any concerns about the philosophical, psychological, or even legal questions raised by the legislation that was tabled.
 Just get it done.
-And now it is done.
+And it was done.
 On 15 June 2017, Bill C-16 cleared the Senate.
 The Attorney General tweeted triumphantly: “Proud that Bill C-16 has passed in the Senate.
 All Canadians should feel #FreeToBeMe.”

 The Hon.
 Jody Wilson-Raybould is more right than she knows.
 By the letter of this law I can decide to be a woman rather than a man; by the logic of this law I could decide to be Wilson-Raybould.
 I am already, in a manner of speaking, Attorney General, and so are you.
 We are each of us in charge of law and order now, for the very idea of law and order has been made to reside in the inner recesses of our own (incontrovertible!) individuality, to what "we have invisibly between our ears."